DanielleGonzalez/DanielleGonzalez.github.io/_pages/about.md

 Hello.
 My name is **Dr. Danielle Gonzalez** (She/Her).
 Currently, I am a Software Engineer at Microsoft.
 I have a PhD in Software Engineering from Rochester Institute of Technology and was a 2019 Microsoft PhD Fellow.

 ## Research Interests
-Using **mixed empirical software engineering research** methods, I aim to **produce supportive, actionable resources and insights for developers and teams driven by observation of real practices and investigations into the sociotechnical factors** that affect each lifecycle phase.
+I conduct **mixed-methods empirical software engineering research** driven by analysis of engineering artifacts and processes to produce actionable resources and insights for developers and teams.
+I have a special interest in developing techniques to analyze sociotechnical factors of software engineering and creating tools for developers that incorporate these factors.

-I am particularly interested in:
- - Software (Unit & Integration) Testing
+My prior work and ongoing interests focus on:
- - Secure Software Design, Development, & Testing
+ - Secure Software Design and Development
- - Vulnerability Management
  - Human Factors in SE / Behavioral SE
  - Mining Software Repositories
+ - Security Unit & Integration Testing (dissertation topic)
+ - Vulnerability Management

 ## Publications
 :new: **Danielle Gonzalez**, Paola Peralta Perez, Mehdi Mirakhorli. *"Barriers to Shift-Left Security: The Unique Pain Points of Writing Automated Tests Involving Security Controls."* In Proceedings of the 15th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM).
 2021.
 [Paper](https://doi.org/10.1145/3475716.3475786){:target="_blank"}